 RNN stands for recurrent neural network.
 This model based on a sequence-to-sequence system which takes input text and runs it through an encoder system which transforms the inputs into numerical vectors which then form the basis for the chatbot’s vocabulary.
 A separate decoder then takes this fixed representation and uses it to generate a variable corresponding output; this same process is undertaken for each word a sentence.
 Once all vectors have been generated, each input is multiplied by a fixed variable to come up with a probable output based on the context of the conversation.
 This output is then compared to the actual response that was generated in the conversation.
 If the response, matches closely then the chatbot is rewarded and it moves onto the next input.

 It is important to note that each successive output generated through the RNN will be influenced by all past inputs that have occurred up to that point.
 Thus the generative model can provide the chatbot with vital context that produces an optimal conversational flow which closely mirrors natural conversation.

 Chatbots Have a Long Way to Go But Research Is Looking Promising

 It is important to note that we are still a long way from completely human conversations involving chatbots.
 Part of the issue is no doubt down to the inherent limitations of generative models.
-Because these models find probably answers based on an analysis of probably outputs, generic yes/no answers are likely to be far more common.
+Because these models find answers based on an analysis of possible outputs, generic yes/no answers are likely to be far more common.
 Similarly, the piecemeal method of generating outputs may result in grammatically incorrect sentences.

-However, as systems like Siri and Alexa process ever-greater volumes of human inputs in real-time, it is only a matter of time before these systems are integrated with deep learning systems that can help them understand user intent, query patterns and predict the flow of the conversation to come.
+However, as systems like Siri and Alexa process ever-greater volumes of human inputs in real-time, it is only a matter of time before these systems are integrated with deep learning systems that can help them understand user intent, query patterns, and predict the flow of the conversation to come.